jamt9000/DVE/misc/README-template.md

 ### Landmark Regression

 **Protocol Description**: To transform the learned dense embeddings into landmark predictions, we use the same approach as [3].
-For each target dataset, we freeze the dense embeddings and learn to peg onto them a collection of 50 "virtual" keypoints via a spatial softmax (see the [regressor code](model/keypoint_prediction.py) for details).
+For each target dataset, we freeze the dense embeddings and learn to peg onto them a collection of 50 "virtual" keypoints via a spatial softmax .
 These virtual keypoints are then used to regress the target keypoints of the dataset.

 **MAFL landmark regression**